codaris/ic-label-creator/README.md

 This project is a fork of the original [ic-label-creator](https://github.com/klemens-u/ic-label-creator) created by Klemens Ullmann-Marx.
 It has been significantly refactored and extended with new features and improved usability.

-The original project was inspired by Ben Eater's 8-Bit breadboard computer.

 ### Key Features
-- **No build step required**: Use modern Web Components for easy configuration in pure HTML
+- **No build step required**: Easy configuration in pure HTML and run locally in your browser.
 - **Custom chip definitions**: Define chips directly in markup or extend existing ones
 - **Comprehensive pin metadata**: Specify direction, type, and color for each pin
 - **SVG-based rendering**: High-quality printable labels for ICs